Domain (taxonomy): Bacteria

 Cyanobacteria and mycoplasmas are two examples of bacteria.

 Even though bacteria are prokaryotic cells like Archaea, their cell membranes are instead made of phospholipid bilayers, with none of the ether linkages that Archaea have.
 Internally, bacteria have different RNA structures in their ribosomes, hence they are grouped into a different category.
 In the two- and three-domain systems, this puts them into a separate domain.

 There is a great deal of diversity in the domain Bacteria.
 That diversity is further confounded by the exchange of genes between different bacterial lineages.
 The occurrence of duplicate genes between otherwise distantly-related bacteria makes it nearly impossible to distinguish bacterial species, count the bacterial species on the Earth, or organize them into a tree-like structure (unless the structure includes cross-connections between branches, making it a "network" instead of a "tree").

 Eukarya

-Members of the domain Eukarya—called eukaryotes—have membrane-bound organelles (including a nucleus containing genetic material) and are represented by five kingdoms: Plantae, Protozoa, Animalia, Chromista, and Fungi.
+Members of the domain Eukarya—called eukaryotes—have membrane-bound organelles (including a nucleus containing genetic material) and are represented by four kingdoms: Plantae, Protista, Animalia, and Fungi.
+It's believed to have evolved from Archaea, according to the Eocyte hypothesis.